-The Registrar at Detroit Mercy can provide transcripts and verification of degrees obtained at Mt.
-Carmel, Mercy College of Detroit, St. Joseph Mercy Oakland (Pontiac), Henry Ford Hospital, the University of Detroit, and of course University of Detroit Mercy.
-For Alumni: Click Transcripts (http://www.udmercy.edu/current-students/registrar/transcripts.php) for how to contact the Registrar and obtain a transcript.
+The Registrar at Detroit Mercy can provide transcripts and verification of degrees obtained at Mercy College of Detroit, the University of Detroit, and The University of Detroit Mercy.
+For Alumni: Click Transcripts for how to obtain a transcript.
 Please contact the Program offices if you need any assistance.